-Once you have collected the Drop Height, Jump Height (cm), and Contact Time (cm), RSI is a simple calculation as shown in image 3 above.
+Once you have collected the Jump Height (cm) and Contact Time (secs), RSI is a simple calculation as shown in image 3 above.

 The research surrounding the interpretation of RSI data is limited, however, some work does exist from Flanagan et al (2016).
 From this work, we have some guidelines for RSI scores in a drop jump test, as outlined in image 4 below.

 We want athletes to be able to both control & produce force in sporting contexts.
 Consequently, an athlete who has an RSI of below 2.0 for example, may indicate a window of opportunity for a plyometric programme to be introduced.
 However, it’s advised that all team sport athletes include forms of plyometrics within training.